 Previously, the only strategies for hiding donor scars included growing a man’s hair longer to hide the scar.
 With the perfection of the scalp micropigmentation process, harvest scars can be camouflaged to be nearly undetectable.
 Specialized machines and proprietary micro needles paired with pigments designed just for work on the scalp, enable skilled technicians to replicate missing follicles and blend the color of the scar.

-Pam Neighbors is a Master SMP Technician with 27 years of experience working with plastic surgeons.
-She has perfected a combination of “skin needling” (if the scar must be softened), and the Scalp Micropigmentation technique that blend the scar area into the natural follicles of the scalp.
-The result is a significant diminishment of the appearance of the donor scar, thus restoring confidence.
+Pam Neighbors is a Master SMP Technician with over 25 years of experience working with plastic surgeons.
+She has perfected a combination of “skin needling” (if the scar must be softened), and a scalp micropigmentation technique that blends the scar area into the natural follicles of the scalp.
+The result significantly diminishes the appearance of the donor scar, thus restoring confidence.